-Last minute holidays, trips, and out of town emergencies happen to everyone.
+Last minute vacations, business trips, and out of town emergencies happen to everyone.
 So, what do you do with your cat if you suddenly need to spend some time away from home?
 Booking a last-minute cat sitter needn’t be a stressful experience.
 Below, Cat in a Flat explains the best way to find a cat sitter on a time crunch, and what you need to know when booking last minute.

 How to book a cat sitter in 7 easy steps:

 First things first, how do you even find, much less book a last-minute cat sitter?
 Here is a simple guide to booking your cat sitter with Cat in a Flat.

 - Head to the Cat in a Flat app or website.

 - Enter your basic information: your ZIP code, the dates you’ll be away, and how many visits per day you’d like.

 - Once you click “Search”, the profiles of different cat sitters in your area will come up on the screen.
 Scroll through, look at the services they offer and check out reviews from past customers.